wso2/docs-is/en/asgardeo/docs/tutorials/connect-asgardeo-with-mattr.md

     - `claimMappings`: Configure the claims that you need to offer with the verifiable credential to the wallet holder by adding them in the `claimMappings` parameter in the request payload.
 See the [MATTR-supported credential claim mappings](https://learn.mattr.global/tutorials/web-credentials/issue/oidc-bridge/common-mappings).

     !!! note
-        In the step that displays the QR code, we’ll refer to the `id` parameter in the response as `{issuer-id}`.
+        In the step that displays the QR code, we'll refer to the `id` parameter in the response as `{issuer-id}`.

 5. On the Asgardeo Console, go to the **Protocol** tab under **Applications**, select your OIDC application, and do the following updates: